 Ioanna Tourkochoriti is a legal scholar working in the field of human rights, jurisprudence, constitutional law, comparative law, political theory.
 For eight years she held various research and faculty appointments at Harvard University.
 She was a Wertheim Fellow with the Labor and Worklife Program at Harvard Law School and a Lecturer on Law and Social Studies at the Committee on Degrees in Social Studies at Harvard University.
 She is currently Associate Professor at the School of Law of the National University of Ireland Galway.
-During Academic Year 2019-2020 she is a Visiting Fellow at LSE's Law Department.
+During Academic Year 2019-2020 she was a Visiting Fellow at LSE's Law Department.

 She received her PhD (in Law) from the Ecole des Hautes Etudes en Sciences Sociales - Paris, France.
 Her dissertation (743p.) was awarded the Highest Academic Distinction (unanimously, French/English defense).
 In order to finish writing it she spent two years as a Visiting Researcher at Harvard Law School.
 She received a Masters in Political Philosophy from EHESS - Paris, and an L.L.M. in Public Law from Université Panthéon-Assas, Paris II, France.
 She holds an L.L.B. in Law (4 year law degree) from Athens Law School, Greece.
 She has received a number of Fellowships and grants from the Greek State and the European Union.